alexhernandezgarcia/gflownet/README.md

 ### GFlowNet Agent

 The GFlowNet Agent is the central component that ties all others together.
 It orchestrates the interaction between the environment, policies, and proxy, as well as other auxiliary components such as the Evaluator and the Logger.
-The GFlowNet can construct training batches by sampling trajectories, optimise the policy models via gradient descent, compute evaluation metrics, log data to [Weights & Biases](https://wandb.ai/), etc. The agent can be configured to optimise any of the following loss functions implemented in the library: flow matching (FM), trajectory balance (TB), and detailed balance (TB) and forward-looking (FL).
+The GFlowNet can construct training batches by sampling trajectories, optimise the policy models via gradient descent, compute evaluation metrics, log data to [Weights & Biases](https://wandb.ai/), etc. The agent can be configured to optimise any of the following loss functions implemented in the library: [flow matching (FM)](https://arxiv.org/abs/2106.04399), [trajectory balance (TB)](https://arxiv.org/abs/2201.13259), [detailed balance (TB)](https://arxiv.org/abs/2201.13259) and [forward-looking (FL)](https://arxiv.org/abs/2302.01687).

 ## Installation